Why Archaeology @ Memorial?

-Graduate applicants are strongly encouraged to contact a faculty supervisor at the time of application.
+Graduate applicants are strongly encouraged to contact a faculty supervisor several months before they submit an application.
 Visit the Department of Archaeology website for a list of faculty members, their research interests, and contact information.

 Important Note: The information provided on this website is subject to change.
 The University Calendar is the final authority on university fees and regulations.